Fastest Drag Car In Forza Horizon 5 Guide

 However, don’t go too crazy with the suspension stiffness, as too hard a rear setting will introduce unnecessary wheelspin.

-Buying Aero upgrades for your drag car will allow you to reduce or increase the amount of drag your car exhibits.
+Buying Aero upgrades for your drag car will allow you to reduce or increase the drag your car exhibits.

 You’re going to want as little drag as possible.
-So turn down the front and rear downforce as low as they will go for the best standing mile times.
+So turn down the front and rear downforce as low as possible for the best-standing mile times.

 Less weight = less mass to move around for the same amount of power.

 Therefore, buying weight reduction upgrades will help your car launch faster and carry more speed through the standing mile in Forza Horizon 5.

 Aside from sheer power, tuning for the optimal gear ratios will help your car cross the ¼-mile much faster than if it was sitting on stock gear ratios.

 You’ll probably not need a very tall 5th-7th gear when drag racing, so optimizing your gear ratios for the first four gears will be your best bet.